leviv/leviv.github.io/_posts/technical/2020-12-29-How-I-Created-My-Home-Page.md

 tag: technical, web
 ---

-I wanted to throw together a post on how I made the 3D spinning animation seen on my current home page (2020) because it ended up significantly more challenging than I expected.
-This was my first time using three.js, or dealing with any kind of 3D objects in the browser, and I learned a lot!
+I wanted to throw together a post on how I made the 3D spinning animation seen on my current (2020) home page because it ended up significantly more challenging than I expected.
+This was my first time using three.js, or dealing with 3D objects in the browser, and I learned a lot!

 ![gif of the spinning 3d animation](/assets/img/2020-12-29-How-I-Created-My-Home-Page/gdc.gif)